-Securities America celebrated our 12th annual Super Women’s Summit on June 5, bringing together 200 top women advisors to meet up, learn and hear from speakers who resonate with women from both a personal and professional perspective.
-This year we welcomed the equally amazing women advisors from our sister independent advisory and brokerage firm (IAB), KMS Financial Services.
+Securities America celebrated our 12th annual Super Women’s Summit on June 5, bringing together 200 top women financial professionals to meet up, learn and hear from speakers who resonate with women from both a personal and professional perspective.
+This year we welcomed the equally amazing women financial professionals from our sister independent advisory and brokerage firm (IAB), KMS Financial Services.

-Next year, we’ll include women advisors from all of Ladenburg’s five sister-IABs.
-The impact of inviting even more advisors reaches far beyond the women who come to the event.
+Next year, we’ll include women financial professionals from all of Ladenburg’s five sister-IABs.
+The impact of inviting even more financial professionals reaches far beyond the women who come to the event.
 The ripple effect of benefits extends to everyone who knows or works with them.
 Clients, employees and family – everyone wins when she gets better.

 We were also excited to host 12 young female Link to the Future (LTTF) students to this year’s Super Women’s Summit.
 The LTTF program, sponsored by Ladenburg, Securities America and our sister-IABs, brings select college students and advisors’ college-age children to our various conferences.
 Imagine how completely thrilled these young women were to meet with such high caliber women advisors!

 Since its inaugural event last year, one hundred students have attended one of our conferences through LTTF.
-My hope is to begin changing the narrative about our industry in the minds of these college students and to inspire more young women to choose financial advising as a rewarding career.
+My hope is to begin changing the narrative about our industry in the minds of these college students and to inspire more young women to choose a rewarding career in financial services.

 The Super Women’s Summit provides opportunities to grow, share, reconnect with old friends and make new, lifelong relationships.
 But we also try to step outside of the ordinary – each year we bring in a speaker with a fresh, outside look on our world.
 This year’s speaker, Dr. Pamela Wartian Smith, M.D., MPH, MS, a world-renowned expert on functional and personalized medicine, gave a fascinating – and highly relevant – presentation you wouldn’t hear at a traditional industry conference.